This virus might be adding to ‘flu’ misery, but you can't get the vaccine

 There was also the case of a 26-year-old Connecticut man infected in 2011 who had nausea, vomiting and chills.
 He spent days in the hospital with adenovirus infection.

-There have been outbreaks in long-term care faciltiies, also.
+There have also been outbreaks in long-term care facilities.
 But most clinics don’t test for adenovirus unless people are hospitalized with severe illness that isn’t helped by immediate treatment, Kajon said.

 “These reports are probably the tip of the iceberg.
 We need more surveillance,” she said.